robcarver17/pysystemtrade/docs/userguide.md

 #### New or modified position scaling stages

-This is not recommended.
+In the future I'll update this stage to allow for variable capital.

 <a name="stage_portfolio">
 ### Stage: Creating portfolios
 </a>

-The instrument weights used to combine different instruments together into the final portfolio.
+The instrument weights are used to combine different instruments together into the final portfolio (chapter eleven of my book).

 #### Using the standard[PortfoliosFixed class](/systems/portfolio.py)